-As a participant in the financial services industry and a subsidiary of a systemically important financial institution, GSI is subject to extensive regulation, principally in the UK, and the European Union ("EU"). more generally, but also in the U.S. as a subsidiary of the Goldman Sachs Group and in certain other jurisdictions.
+As a participant in the financial services industry and a subsidiary of a systemically important financial institution, GSI is subject to extensive regulation, principally in the UK, and the European Union ("EU") more generally, but also in the U.S. as a subsidiary of GSG and in certain other jurisdictions.
 GSI faces the risk of significant intervention by law enforcement, regulatory and tax authorities, as well as private litigation, in all jurisdictions in which it conducts its businesses.
-In many cases, GSI's activities may be subject to overlapping and divergent regulation in different jurisdictions.
-Among other things, as a result of law enforcement authorities, regulators or private parties challenging GSI's compliance with laws and regulations, GSI or its employees could be fined or criminally sanctioned, prohibited from engaging in certain business activities, subject to limitations or conditions on its business activities including higher capital requirements, or subjected to new or substantially higher taxes or other governmental charges in connection with the conduct of its businesses or with respect to its employees.
-Such limitations or conditions may limit business activities and negatively impact GSI's profitability.
+In many cases, GSI's activities have been and may continue to be subject to overlapping and divergent regulation in different jurisdictions.
+Among other things, as a result of law enforcement authorities, regulators or private parties challenging GSI's compliance with laws and regulations, GSI or its employees have been and could be fined, criminally charged or sanctioned, prohibited from engaging in certain business activities, subjected to limitations or conditions on its business activities including higher capital requirements, or subjected to new or substantially higher taxes or other governmental charges in connection with the conduct of its businesses or with respect to its employees.
+These limitations or conditions may limit business activities and negatively impact GSI's profitability.